Mr. Putin (2015) illustrates that you can write a first-rate biography even if standard biographical details are missing

-Secondly, The Story of Mississauga project is concerned with community engagement.
-It’s my understanding that residents will play a key role in the planning of The Story of Mississauga.
+The Story of Mississauga is concerned, as well, with community engagement.
+It’s my understanding that residents will play a key role in the planning of the Story of Mississauga.

 Every community project, that promotes itself as a community-engagement initiative, involves a distinction between rhetoric and reality.

 At one end of the continuum, with regard to such a distinction, you can see a close alignment between the rhetoric (what is promised) and the reality (what happens in the end).